S SPHTC Southeast Public Health Training Center Explore trainings

-Erectile dysfunction (ED) in men in their 20s can be caused by various lifestyle factors, including poor diet, excess alcohol consumption, smoking, obesity, and low physical activity.
-These factors contribute to chronic diseases such as heart disease, type 2 diabetes, and cancer, which can also lead to ED.
+Erectile dysfunction (ED) in men in their 20s can be caused by various factors such as poor diet, excess alcohol consumption, smoking, obesity, and low physical activity.
+Other causes include high blood pressure, diabet…

 ED can also occur as a side effect of certain medications, such as antidepressants, antihistamines, and blood pressure medications.
 It is essential to consult a healthcare professional if you suspect your medication is causing ED.